SergioHilario/cousera-getting-and-tidying/CodeBook.md

 # Code Book
+The whole data set can be found in http://archive.ics.uci.edu/ml/machine-learning-databases/00240/.
+In this code book we describe all the features and the changes we made in order to obtain the project's final data set.
 ## Variables description
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.